Categories

 Reloaded Zone2 “pDiffZone”

-1. In contrast the sixth step loads a reduced triangulation from the file “ex11_saveZones.fade” that we created with Fade_2D::saveZones(): The file contains only the highlighted zone triangles (plus a few additional triangles to complete the convex hull)
+• In contrast, the sixth step loads a reduced triangulation from the file “ex11_saveZones.fade” which we created using Fade_2D::saveZones(): The file contains solely the highlighted zone triangles, along with a few additional triangles needed to complete the convex hull.

 Zone0 "pEarthZone" reloaded from file "ex11_saveZones.fade"